stuffbymax/CheatsHub/README.md

-# cheats
+# cheatsHub

-Welcome to **cheats**!
+Welcome to **cheatsHub**!
 We appreciate your interest in contributing to our project.
 This document provides guidelines and instructions on how to contribute effectively.

 ## Table of Contents